PineappleTwilight/playnite-f95zone/README.md

-## Playnite F95Zone Metadata Plugin (fork #2)
+## Playnite F95Zone Metadata Plugin

-Since the original plugin fork is no longer being maintained, I decided to fork it.
-This is next level fork chaining right here.
+Since the original plugin is no longer being maintained, I decided to fork it.

 **You MUST go into plugin settings and use the login button.
 I have removed manual cookie insertion due to various problems/inefficiency.
 You shouldn't need to manually input your cookies anyway.**